andreasabel/inCode/entry/introduction-to-singletons-3.md

 consider [supporting me on Patreon](https://www.patreon.com/justinle/overview), or a [BTC donation](bitcoin:3D7rmAYgbDnp4gp4rf22THsGt74fNucPDU)? :)

+[^1]: All of this is ignoring the "bottom" value that is an occupant of every
+    type in Haskell.
+We can use bottom to subvert pretty much all proofs in Haskell, unfortunately, so the discussion from this point forward assumes we are talking about a subset of haskell where all values are non-bottom and all functions are total.

-[^1]: Sorry to mix up similar metaphors like this!
+[^2]: Sorry to mix up similar metaphors like this!
 Definitely not intentional :)

-[^2]: Really, we could just use `Bool` instead of defining a `Pass` type.
+[^3]: Really, we could just use `Bool` instead of defining a `Pass` type.
 We're
     just going through a new type for the sake of example, and it can be useful because a type like `Pass` might potentially have even more constructors!

-[^3]: In the spirit of full disclosure, the Template Haskell also generates some
+[^4]: In the spirit of full disclosure, the Template Haskell also generates some
     other things (known as *defunctionalization symbols*), which we will be talking about in the next part of this series.

-[^4]: Note that this is a change since *singletons-2.4*.
+[^5]: Note that this is a change since *singletons-2.4*.
 In previous versions,
     `++` would generate the type family `:++` and the singleton function `%:++`.